 - Draw Programming: This simpler method of programming is intended for grades PK-2, and is simply named “Draw”.
 Users draw lines to program their robot and can modify the speed and color.

 - Block Programming: Intermediate coders can utilize the familiar block-based drag and drop interface.
 Pre-programmed blocks allow for a wide variety of actions and variables.

 - Text-Based Coding: A more advanced method for grades 6-University where users can program with a text editor to write custom syntax.

 Sphero 2.0 in the Classroom

-Sphero 2.0 is not only fun to play with, but it also incorporates technology with collaborative STEM activities.
-The robot can be used in the classroom to promote group collaboration, problem solving, and critical thinking.
+Sphero 2.0 is not only fun to play with, but also incorporates technology with collaborative STEM activities.
+The robot can be used in the classroom to promote group collaboration, problem-solving, and critical thinking.